-Just a stately 10-minute ferry ride across Toronto’s inner harbor will bring you to another world of quiet, tree-filled picnic spots, car-free streets, quaint old cottages and beachfront attractions.
+Just a stately 10-minute ferry ride across Toronto’s inner harbor will bring you to another world of tree-filled picnic spots, car-free streets, quaint old cottages and beachfront attractions.

 Toronto Islands are made up of three major islands – Centre, Ward’s and Algonquin – with paths, bridges and boardwalks that connect the islands.
 A quick walk or bike ride takes you to one of four sandy beaches – Centre Island Beach, Gibraltar Point Beach, Hanlan’s Point Beach and Ward’s Island Beach.